-Not long after Michael Mullin stopped by CSP several times and did a few in-services for us and further slapped me in the face with the whole Morpheus “blue pill/rep pill, we’re asymmetrical creatures, open your eyes” schtick.
+Not long after Michael Mullin stopped by CSP several times and took the entire staff through a number of in-services which further slapped me in the face with the whole Morpheus “blue pill/rep pill, we’re asymmetrical creatures, open your eyes” schtick.

-More currently, guys like Dean Somerset, Dr. Ryan DeBell, Dr. Stuart McGill, and Papa Smurf agree: The human body is all sorts of effed up.
+More currently, guys like Dean Somerset, Dr. Ryan DeBell, Dr. John Rusin, Dr. Stuart McGill, and Papa Smurf agree: The human body is all sorts of effed up.

 But in a good way.

-But those examples aren’t necessarily the same thing as what I’m referring to today.
+But those examples aren’t necessarily the same thing as what I’m referring to in this post.
 Aesthetically, symmetry is visually pleasing.

 90’s Mariah = pleasing